Concepts, benchmarks, and coding rules

 The first indicator is the share of overall violence that is gang violence, based on event data collected by ACLED.
 To carry out this analysis, ACLED required consistent data for all countries on both political violence as well as gang violence.
 As existing data could not be found on Latin American gang or political violence in a comparable format, in the lead up to ACLED’s initial expansion to Latin America, ACLED constructed a pilot database containing all reported violence in each country during 2018 and the first half of 2019 (with the exclusion of petty and domestic crime).
 These event data allowed ACLED to systematically assess the prevalence of gang violence in each country.2For the pilot database, ACLED researchers coded all Latin American data for a period of time spanning from January 2018 to July 2019, including both criminal and political violence.
 Petty and domestic crime was not included.
 A classification was subsequently assigned to each event: either political violence (in line with the standard ACLED definition) or criminal violence (non-political murders, robberies, etc.).
 Each event was classified based on whether a gang was involved or not.
 All analysis was carried out under the most restrictive conditions, meaning that only events where a report specifically mentioned gang involvement were used to determine gang violence inclusion.
 Nevertheless, ACLED controlled for each indicator by examining whether alternative specifications led to different results (e.g. considering all unclear violence as gang violence and vice-versa).

 Based on ACLED’s pilot study, the cut-off point for this indicator was set at 10% of overall violence that is gang violence, representing countries with high rates of gang violence.
 Since this initial assessment, ACLED Researchers flag cases they deem merit a new assessment and this indicator for such cases is reviewed.3Researchers flag these new cases based on qualitative information and methods, following which a more thorough assessment is carried out based on the indicators in Table 1.
 4As of writing, ACLED is investigating the inclusion of Colombia and the Dominican Republic in the list of countries for which gang violence is considered political violence.
 The identification of gang violence should be understood as an approximation rather than a definitive statement on gang violence in the country.
-The attribution of gang violence to actors was carried out in line with the protocol described in Annex 1 at the end of the document.

 The second indicator, homicide rates, uses the average homicide rate for the last five years of available UNODC data.5In the lead up to ACLED’s initial expansion to Latin America, this information was based on an average number determined by UNODC data from 2013 to 2017.
 In 2022, this was updated to reflect UNODC data covering 2016 to 2020.
 The indicator shows the number of homicides per 100,000 inhabitants.
 Based on ACLED’s pilot study, a conservative threshold of 20 homicides per 100,000 inhabitants was set as the cut-off point to determine countries with a high homicide rate.